piyushpatel2005/linux/linux.md

 # Linux Operating Systems for Hadoop Administration

+**NOTE:** This guide uses CentOS operating system.
+Other linux flavours might have slightly different options.

 There are different installation options.
 1. Minimal install - comes with console only
 2. Compute Node - used for installation on cloud